-Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives of up to 3 years.
-The acquired customer relationships, current technology, intellectual property and backlog are amortized over their estimated useful lives in proportion to the economic benefits realized.
+Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives of 3 years.
+The acquired customer relationships and current technology are amortized over their estimated useful lives in proportion to the economic benefits realized.
 This accounting policy results in amortization of such intangible assets in the straight-line method.